Explorations on the tracks of Theodor Fontane

 The whole area is part of the Brandenburg-Berlin Transport Association (VBB).
 If you have a network pass for the whole association, you can also reach the towns in this region.
 If you have a BahnCard, then this is the reason for buying a reduced VBB ticket (in supraregional traffic).
 Travel information under vbb.de

-If you would like to arrive by car or a rental car*, you can take the Berliner Ring motorway or, coming from the north, the Wittstock junction via the A24 motorway to the Neuruppin Süd or Neuruppin exit.
+If you would like to arrive by car, a rental car* or camper van*, you can take the Berliner Ring motorway or, coming from the north, the Wittstock junction via the A24 motorway to the Neuruppin Süd or Neuruppin exit.

 Electricity filling stations for electric cars can be found mainly in Neuruppin – e.g. at the Fontane – Therme or at Brasch- Platz.